 When travelling parallel to the waves, and the waves are hitting the side of the boat, raise the windward side by pushing the bow down the opposite side.
 This raises the side with the waves, and reduces the amount of spray hitting passengers, and decreases the amount of water coming into the boat.

 When going with the waves in trailing seas, trim tabs should be fully retracted for maximum maneuverability and steering control.
 Same for running an inlet so the tide or current won’t push the stern unnecessarily.

 Also, whenever using reverse, the trim tabs should be fully retracted.
 Lastly, when you put your boat on a trailer, make sure the trim tabs are fully retracted.
 By following these general rules and recommendations regarding the use of your boat boat power trim and trim tabs, it will give you a good foundational understanding of how and when to use motor trim and trim tabs.
-If you need more tips, read our blog how to drive a boat.

 Practice with your boat and find the sweet spot.
 This will come naturally over time while experimenting in various conditions.
 Now you have some tools in your quiver and some understanding to help make your future boating experiences better, safer, and more comfortable than ever.
 Enjoy!